QubitPi/leadership-blogs/src/content/posts/java/index.md

 ---
 title: Houston, We Have a Problem - Java is on 26 Now!
 published: 2025-07-27
+description: |
-description: Holy...I'm still at 17.
-Let's put up a blog to keep my knowledge up-to-date.
+  Holy...
+I'm still at 17.
+My tech portfolio has been obsolete.
+Let's put up a blog that shares the updates and new features since JDK 9 forward.
 image: cover.png
 tags: [Technology]
 category: English